Azure/azure-powershell/src/Compute/Compute/help/Set-AzVMRunCommand.md

 Create or update Run Command on a VM using a local script file that is on the client machine where cmdlet is executed.

-### Example 3: Create or update Run Command on a VM using script text.
+### Example 3: Create or update Run Command on a VM using SourceScript (script text).

 ```powershell
 Set-AzVMRunCommand -ResourceGroupName MyRG0 -VMName MyVML -RunCommandName MyRunCommand2 -Location EastUS2EUAP -SourceScript "id; echo HelloWorld"